 A key part of retirement income planning is understanding which types of income are subject to the IRS required minimum distribution (RMD) rule.
 This rule requires investors to take minimum distributions out of certain retirement accounts once they’ve reached a specific age.

 However, IRS rules around RMDs can be complex and result in tax penalties if not followed correctly.
+Further, it’s not uncommon for RMDs to increase your tax liability.

 Here are answers to commonly asked questions about RMDs.